 1.)
 Creaming Method

 This is when butter or margarine is beaten with an electric mixer or a whisk, with sugar until the mixture is light and fluffy.
 This method can take 3-5 minutes with an electric mixer or if by hand, can take 5 – 8 minutes.
 The creamed mixure should be white or almost white in color; it should also have a creamy consistency.
 This method incorporates air into the ingredients; hence the almost white color and creamy texture.
+This method is used mostly for Butter Cakes.

 2.)
 Folding Method